RookieTars/SGI_STL/README.md

 # SGI_STL
-A copy from GCC STL
+A copy from GCC STL for *learning* usage.

+- GCC version is 11.4.0